mahdi-ardani/Ansible-project-tomcat/README.md

 First you need two servers; first as Ansible controller the other one as ansible host.

-Since Ansible uses Private Public keys to connect to other servers via SSh; you need to do the following.
+Since Ansible uses Private Public keys to connect to other servers via SSH; you need to do the following.

 Enter the command "ssh-keygen" on Ansible controller server